 And there you have the problem.
 This grief feels overacted.
 Forced.
 Like Faleena has never actually lost someone she cared about and is going through the motions of grief.

 We flip to Rue who has heard the news and decided that the best thing to do is to go to Jack and Sean’s house and try to comfort their grieving mother.
-Remember, this is the same woman whose husband cheated on her and Rue is a living reminder of that infidelity and betrayal.
+Remember, this is the same woman whose husband cheated on her, and Rue is a living reminder of that infidelity and betrayal.
 But sure, let’s go comfort Mrs. Stone.
 That’s a great idea.

 Rue goes on and on in her head about how much she loves her brothers.
 Despite only knowing them a week.
 And one of the brothers has done his level best to break her and succeeded.
 Then we get this.

 My parents went from Met to Engaged in literally 3 weeks.
 So I know it’s possible.
 But Rue hasn’t had the same kind of “get to know you” experiences.
 She’s had parties, and more parties, and that’s about it.
 The real problem is that the author didn’t show the bonding between any of her characters.
 Instead, she meandered from external plot device to external plot device without any character development.
-The number of times I can count Alec and Rue actually talking is non-existant.
+The number of times I can count Alec and Rue actually talking is non-existent.
 They don’t talk.
 They lust after each other.

 Right now I am firmly on the mother’s side.